mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 Distraction and dullness is that life moves reactively, just like a pendulum: going to the right, to the left, constantly, no end.
 If you want to *stop it*, we have to sow a good seed, right now, right here.
 That is, we have to create good time and occasion, and arrange good conditions.
 That’s all we have to do.

 That is freedom. *Anyone* can do it.
-Even though you are not Buddhist, or even though you cannot come [to the Zen Center], you can sit down, arrange your room, and arrange circumstances, environment, and your sensory world, breathing, and internal organs, and you can sit down.
+Even if you are not Buddhist, or even if you cannot come [to the Zen Center], you can sit down.
+Arrange your room, and arrange circumstances, environment, and your sensory world, breathing, and internal organs, and you can sit down.
 Don’t you think so?
 This is *shikantaza*.
 Just arrange your environment, everything; that’s all we have to do.
 This is *freedom* – open to *everybody*!
 No exceptions.

 That’s why Dōgen Zenji says, “Universal Recommendation for Zazen” – *universal* recommendation.
 It’s really *universal*.
 Not only weeding out on your own territory.
 Anyone can do it.
 Wherever you may be, you can do it.